Ndblaze/DE-Zoomcamp/Project/Readme.md

-Absolutely!
-Here's a comprehensive **README.md** you can include in your project repository to document your entire pipeline from source to visualization.

----

 # 🚦 Los Angeles Traffic Collision Data Pipeline & Dashboard

 A modern end-to-end data engineering pipeline project that ingests real-world traffic collision data from Kaggle, processes it through a cloud-based data stack, and delivers insights via an interactive dashboard in Looker Studio.